Ghanaians underpay for passport services – Dep. Foreign Affairs Minister | Ghana News Agency

 He said Ghanaian passports were the cheapest in the West African region, costing eight dollars compared to Liberia where it cost 40 dollars to acquire a passport even though the same company supplied passports to the two countries.

-Mr Ampratwum-Sarpong, who is in charge of Political and Economic Affairs at the Ministry, giving an update on passport and consular services, emphasised that “Ghanaian passports are heavily subsidised.”
+Mr Ampratwum-Sarpong, in charge of Political and Economic Affairs matters at the Ministry, giving an update on passport and consular services, emphasised that “Ghanaian passports are heavily subsidised.”

 He said, “Until we get the full complement of equipment, computers, and giant printers, we will continue to have problems.
 Until we are ready to invest, we will continue to have problems.
 Until we are ready to pay the realistic fees for passports, we will have problems.”